officiallysingh/spring-boot-spark-kubernetes/README.md

 ### Running Jobs Locally
 - Individual Spark Jobs can be run as Spring boot application locally in your favorite IDE.
 Refer to [sales-report-job](spark-batch-sales-report-job/README.md#intellij-run-configurations) and [logs-analysis-job](spark-stream-logs-analysis-job/README.md#intellij-run-configurations).
 - Spark Job can be Launched locally via REST API provided by `spark-job-service`.
 Refer to [spark-job-service](spark-job-service/README.md#running-locally) for details.
+> [!IMPORTANT]
+> Spark Job's `jar` files from Maven repository are deployed on local via `spark-submit` command.

 ### Running Jobs on Minikube
 #### Preparing for Minikube